-- Synthesis between the order management system (OMS) and POS is fundamental to delivering on the customer promise to be able to “buy anywhere, fulfill anywhere and return anywhere.”
+- A synthesis between the order management system (OMS) and POS is fundamental to delivering on the customer promise to be able to “buy anywhere, fulfil anywhere and return anywhere.”

 - Mobile POS-only solutions are trending toward moving to full-service POS capabilities.